klange/toaruos/docs/thirdparty.md

         or Bitstream Inc., respectively.
 For further information, contact: fonts at gnome dot org.

+* As of April 29, 2014, the Symbola font is provided.
+There is no license associated with the Symbola font, though the following conditions apply:

+        In lieu of a license
+        Fonts in this site are offered free for any use; they may be installed, embedded, opened, edited, modified, regenerated, posted,
+        packaged and redistributed. - George Douros

 * The included SHA512 support library (userspace/lib/sha2.{c,h}) is provided under the BSD license as follows:

         Copyright (c) 2000-2001, Aaron D. Gifford